-- a) Budget is prepared by DBF/MoED with support from the PIU Financial Management Specialist and Procurement Specialist; - b) Budget is prepared with breakdown for years and quarters and includes all project components and categories; - c) Budget is prepared in details in order to anticipate financing of all categories of expenses, components and elements in full volume; - d) Procurement Specialist provides updated and approved Project Procurement Plan to CFO of MoED ; - e) The final draft budget is reviewed by KEEA director. - f) Annual resources are approved in accordance with limits of Credit Agreement for different expenditure categories. - g) Any changes to annual resources processed and approved in such order as in original budget; - h) Final Annual budget is approved by KEEA director, and submitted to MFE as part of the MoED annual budget.
+- a) Budget is prepared by DBF/MoED with support from the PIU Financial Management Specialist and Procurement Specialist; - b) Budget is prepared with breakdown for years and quarters and includes all project components and categories; - c) Budget is prepared in details in order to anticipate financing of all categories of expenses, components and elements in full volume; - d) Procurement Specialist provides updated and approved Project Procurement Plan to CFO of MoED; - e) The final draft budget is reviewed by MoED Chief Finance Officer (DBF) and KEEA director. - f) Annual resources are approved in accordance with limits of Credit Agreement for different expenditure categories. - g) Any changes to annual resources processed and approved in such order as in original budget; - h) Final Annual budget is approved by CAO, and submitted to MFE as part of the MoED annual budget.